Integral cohomology of quotients via toric geometry

 \subsection{Organization of the paper}

-In \textbf{Section \ref{ZGmodo}}, we define and study the basic properties of the Boissière--Nieper-Wisskirchen--Sarti invariants which characterize the $\Z[G]$-modules and the $\F[G]$-modules when $G$ is a group of prime order.
+In Section \ref{ZGmodo}, we define and study the basic properties of the Boissi\`ere--Nieper-Wisskirchen--Sarti invariants which characterize the $\Z[G]$-modules and the $\F[G]$-modules when $G$ is a group of prime order.
 These invariants are one of the main tools of this paper.
-In particular, they allow to describe the second page of the spectral sequence of equivariant cohomology with coefficients in $\Z$ (\textbf{Proposition \ref{equivarcoho}}) and in $\F$ (\textbf{Proposition \ref{Lemma3.1}}).
-In \textbf{Section \ref{bigger19}}, we also remark that all the results of \cite{Lol3} can be generalized to the case when $p>19$.
+In particular, they allow to describe the second page of the spectral sequence of equivariant cohomology with coefficients in $\Z$ (\emph{cf.} Proposition \ref{equivarcoho}) and in $\F$ (\emph{cf.} Proposition \ref{Lemma3.1}).
+In Section \ref{bigger19}, we also remark that all the results of \cite{Lol3} can be generalized to the case when $p>19$.